 This journal offers authors a choice in publishing their research:

 ECRA uses electronic submissions only as a means for reviewing new and revised papers.
-All manuscripts and any supplementary material should be submitted via the journal's online submission and peer-review system, called the Elsevier Editorial System (EES) at the following external link http://www.ees.elsevier.com/ecra.
+All manuscripts and any supplementary material should be submitted via the journal's online submission and peer-review system, called the Elsevier Editorial System (EES), at https://www.ees.elsevier.com/ecra.
 Thereafter, please follow the instructions given on this website to submit your paper.

 If you are submitting a paper to a Special Section or Special Issue of ECRA, then follow these instructions:

 1. Author registers in EES, and follows the submission instructions given on the site.

 2. Select 'Submit Manuscript' from the 'Main Menu.'

 3. When choosing 'Article Type' please select the title of the Special Section or Special Issue to which you wish to submit.